Jack Pearadin and Doug Nelsen found a 1.73-carat diamond after nearly a year of searching the park's field.

 The sad truth is that the state electoral map in 2016 isn't terribly dynamic: Republicans are firmly in control and look to stay that way.
 The real action this cycle is to be found in the questions to be placed directly before Arkansas voters, three of which were referred to the ballot by the legislature and four of which were initiated by citizen petition.

-Nonetheless, the 2016 ballot will still be crowded.
+Nonetheless, the 2016 ballot-as-printed will still be crowded.
 That could affect voter psychology, according to University of Arkansas political science professor Janine Parry.
 "It overwhelms people," she told the Arkansas Times.
 "Because of the density of the proposals, and the density of the language — these are complicated measures — you're probably going to see a lot of ballot roll-off."

 Voters, after all, often find themselves pondering a question for the first time while standing in a small booth at the head of a long line.
 When confronted with a long litany of questions, they may respond by simply skipping them all, Parry explained.
 Around 20 percent of voters can be expected to "vote for Trump or Clinton and Boozman or Eldridge and maybe a local race or two ... [and] leave a significant portion of the rest of the ballot blank.
 Sometimes it's called ballot fatigue."
 The interesting question about ballot issues, she said, is "what people feel like they have enough information to make a decision about and what they leave to everyone else to decide."